-The results of the variance analysis of the effect the compression speed had on the compression ratio of the formed block showed that the $F{0.05}[8,18]$ (2.58) was less than the $F{A}$ (2.97), which was less than the $F{0.01}[8,18]$ (3.71), which indicated that the pressure had an extremely significant effect on the compression ratio of the formed block.
+The results of the variance analysis of the effect the compression speed had on the compression ratio of the formed block showed that the $F{0.05}[8,18]$ (2.58) was less than the F_A (2.97), which was less than the $F{0.01}[8,18]$ (3.71), which indicated that the pressure had an extremely significant effect on the compression ratio of the formed block.
 A regression model of the compression ratio was established, and a regression curve was drawn, as shown in Fig. 3.
-When the compression speed ranged from 100 to 150 mm/min, the compression ratio of the formed block decreased as the compression speed increased; when the compression speed ranged from 150 to 350 mm/min, the compression ratio of the formed block increased as the compression speed increased.
-When the compression speed ranged from 400 to 500 mm/min, the compression ratio of the formed block increased as the compression speed increased as the compression speed ranged from 400 to 500 mm/min, the compression ratio of the formed block increased as the compression speed increased.
-When the compression speed was 500 mm/min, the maximum compression ratio of the formed block was 3.37.
+When the compression speed ranged from 100 to 150 mm/min, the compression ratio of the formed block decreased as the compression speed increased; when the compression speed ranged from 150 to 350 mm/min, the compression speed ranged from 350 to 450 mm/min, the compression ratio of the formed block decreased as the compression speed ranged from 400 to 500 mm/min, the compression ratio of the formed block increased; when the compression speed increased; when the compression speed increased as the compression speed ranged from 400 to 500 mm/min, the compression ratio of the formed block increased as the compression speed ranged from 400 to 500 mm/min, the compression speed was 500 mm/min, the maximum compression ratio of the formed block was 3.37.
 The regression equation is shown in Eq.
 8, where CR refers to the factor "compression ratio" and cs refers to "compression speed".

-$$\widehat{CR} = 1 \times 10^{-6} cs^2 + 0.0012 cs + 3.0649 \tag{8}$$
+$$\widehat{CR} = 1 \times 10^{-6} cs^2 + 0.0012 cs + 3.0649$$

-The results of the variance analysis of the effect the compression speed had on the dimensional stability of the formed block showed that the $F_A$ (0.04) was less than the $F{0.05}[8,18]$ (2.58).
+The results of the variance analysis of the effect the compression speed had on the dimensional stability of the formed block showed that the F_A (0.04) was less than the $F{0.05}[8,18]$ (2.58).
 This indicated that the compression speed had no significant effect on the dimensional stability of the formed block because a high compression speed was unfavorable for corn straw bonding with cow manure, thus resulting in larger volume expansion of the formed block after compression, as well as lower stability.
 A regression model of the dimensional stability was established, and a regression curve was drawn, as shown in Fig. 3.
-When the compression speed was 350 mm/min, the dimensional stability of the formed block reached 86.98%.
+When the compression speed was 350 mm/min, the dimensional stability of the formed 86.98%.
 The regression equation is shown in Eq.
 9, where DS refers to the factor "dimensional stability" and cs refers to "compression speed".